Professional practice of behavior analysis: Hospital settings

 One area of interest in hospitals is the blocking effect—especially for conditioned taste aversion.
 This area of interest is considered important in the prevention of weight loss during chemotherapy for cancer patients.
 Another area of growing interest in the hospital setting is the use of operant-based biofeedback with those suffering from cerebral palsy or minor spinal injuries.

 Brucker's group at the University of Miami has had some success with specific operant conditioning-based biofeedback procedures to enhance functioning.
 While such methods are not a cure, and gains tend to be in the moderate range, they do show ability to help remaining central nervous system cells to regain some control over lost areas of functioning.

 Residential treatment

 Behavioral interventions have been very helpful in reducing problem behaviors in residential treatment centers.
-The type of residential versus mental retardation does not appear to be a factor.
+The type of residential versus intellectual disability does not appear to be a factor.
 Behavioral interventions have been found to be successful even when medication interventions fail.